MatthewBooth/OTAUpdates/README.md

 Anyone is free to use this project in their ROM.
 I only request that you keep the about page in-tact leaving my credits in there.
 You don't have to, but it'd be nice if you did.

+# Building

+To build from source via Eclipse, you need to include the android-support-v7-cardview project from the Android-SDK.
+Add it as a project.
+Mark it as a library, then edit the build path of this project to include the cardview library.

+For grade simply add "compile 'com.android.support:cardview-v7:+'" to your properties.

 # Contributions

 If you feel like you can contribute to this project, don't hesitate to fork and send me some pull requests.